Ilocano vs Sanskrit

 Ilocano vs Sanskrit Difficulty

 The Ilocano vs Sanskrit difficulty level basically depends on the number of Ilocano Alphabets and Sanskrit Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Ilocano and Sanskrit are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Ilocano and Sanskrit, which language is harder to learn?
-Time required to learn Ilocano is Not Available while to learn Sanskrit time required is 20 weeks.
+Time required to learn Ilocano is 44 weeks while to learn Sanskrit time required is 20 weeks.